The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might have

 But, officially Antelope Canyon is not a US National Park since it is not protected and managed by the US National Park Service.

-Antelope Canyon Arizona is believed to be sacred by the Navajo.
-In the past, entering Antelope Canyon to Navajo People meant entering a holy place that sought to show admiration and respect to Mother Nature.
+Antelope Canyon Arizona is believed to be sacred by Navajo people.
+In the past, entering Antelope Canyon to Navajo people meant entering a holy place that sought to show admiration and respect to Mother Nature.

 Furthermore, Lake Powell Navajo Tribal Park is in charge of Upper Antelope Canyon, Lower Antelope Canyon, Upper Park of East Waterholes, Lower Park of East Waterholes, and Rainbow Bridge Trail.